echaya/SiteRepo/site/pack/deps/opt/blink.cmp/docs/configuration/reference.md

 -- Displays a preview of the selected item on the current line completion.ghost_text = {
   enabled = false,
+  -- Show the ghost text when an item has been selected show_with_selection = true,
+  -- Show the ghost text when no item has been selected, defaulting to the first item show_without_selection = false,
 },
 ```